 Xuebin Chi is currently Professor in the Computing Scientific Application Center, Computer Network Information Center, Chinese Academy of Sciences.
-Dr. Chi is Director of Supercomputing Center & Vice Director of CNIC.
+Dr. Chi is Director of Supercomputing Center and Vice Director of CNIC.
 His research focuses on Computational Mathematics.
 Since 1994, Dr. Chi has been rewarded three times for 2nd Prize of National Science and Technology Progress Award.
 As one of China's high performance computing and grid computing academic leaders, Dr. Chi presided over and assumed a lot of scientific research items, including the National High Technology Research and Development Program of China, the Major State Basic Research Development Program of China, General Program of National Natural Science Foundation of China, Knowledge Innovation Project of The Chinese Academy of Sciences, Etc.

 Jian Zhang, PI.
 Ph.
 D., associate Professor, Supercomputing Center, Chinese Academy of Sciences.
 Dr. Zhang received his Ph.
 D. in Applied Mathematics from University of Minnesota, in May 2005.
 He worked as a postdoc fellow in the Pennsylvania State University from June 2005 to June 2009.
 From August 2009 to present, he worked as assistant Professor and associate Professor in the supercomputing Center, CAS.
 His research interests include high performance computing, scientific computing, and scientific visualization.
 He has participated in 7 national science and industry projects and published over 40 papers.
 His is currently the PI of one NSFC project.